Tuna Spaghetti

 • Stir often to avoid burning and help the sauce coat the pasta evenly.

-Variations and Substitutions for Canned Tuna & Tomato Pasta
+Variations and Substitutions for Tuna Spaghetti

 • Tomatoes: Use diced canned tomatoes for a chunkier texture and faster cook time.